- So how can a content strategy make you more effective in achieving your business goals?

 (these might look familiar to you, and that’s deliberate…)

-Developing your content strategy allows you to plan a schedule.
-This means you can plan when you’ll post blogs and the topic of each post far in advance.
-As a result you can also plan your resources – money, time and people – accordingly.
+Developing your content strategy allows you to plan a content schedule.
+This means you can plan when you’ll post blogs and each post’s topic far in advance.
+As a result, you can also plan your resources – money, time, and content team – accordingly.

 You don’t want to go months without posting a blog, but you also don’t want to bombard your readers with too much content.